-Those who suffer from a dependency, or better yet attachment to opioids have a hard time concentrating.
-Focusing altogether could prove itself difficult for anyone who is taking opioids.
+Those who suffer from a dependency, or better yet, attachment to opioids, have a hard time concentrating.
+Focusing altogether could prove difficult for anyone who is taking opioids.
 Without their supply, it’s difficult to think of much else.
-This could have a detrimental impact on a person’s professional life, education, and personal life.
+This could negatively impact a person’s professional life, education, and personal life.

 Insomnia is a harsh reality to face when struggling with opioid use disorder.
 Insomnia is characterized by irregular sleep and an inability to fall asleep.
 Lack of sleep affects a person’s overall mood, energy level, professional and personal life, health, and quality of life.

 Depression is a difficult pill to swallow.
 It’s a cloud that hangs over a person impacting their motivation, energy, mood, and overall enjoyment of life.
-Those who experience depression as a result of an opioid use disorder have more than likely been abusing the drug for a long time.
+Those who experience depression due to an opioid use disorder have more than likely been abusing the drug for a long time.

 Even when this is the case, other mental health disorders may exist at the same time.
-Though sometimes depression can come before a substance use disorder, it can also be the result of a substance use disorder.
+Though sometimes depression can come before a substance use disorder, it can also result from a substance use disorder.